claytonjwong/reading/README.md

 to the material at hand.
 Focus increases your mental efficicency by minimizing the waste of resources.
 Increased focus is like looking at the subject though a magnifying glass, as it strengthens attention on the information being read and reduces attention to distrations.

+## Mindset
+Your attention is a precious and finite resource.
+Direct it towards the end-goal of reading: comprehension.
+* Attention is variable
+    * Some people have more attention and are more conscious than others
+    * A conscious mind can be strengthened with practice/exercise
+* Benefits of speed reading exercises and good technique:
+    * expand memory and become more intelligent
+    * focus attention, maintain better concentration and focus
+    * efficient use of working-memory of the conscious mind
+    * suppress internal/external distractions
+* Simple trick to increase attention
+    * Pretend I am reading info to teach it to someone else
+    * My future self is that someone else that I can teach this material to

+## Preparation
+* Prepare your brain for reading and learning by relaxing your mind and body.
+Relaxation clears your working memory, erasing that mental white board.
+Relaxation also calms the amygdala and prefrontal cortex, your emotional and conscious areas.
+These two areas work closely together and will communicate better when they are undistracted and uncluttered.
+* The amydala is the hub of emotional responses and can produce a stimulating effect on the prefrontal cortex.
+The prefrontal cortex is the seat of executive function; it regulates your thoughts, actions, and emotions.
+There is a strong connection between these two regions and distractions in one will affect the other.
+Relaxing your mind clears the communication channel between them.
+* Examples:
+    * Close eyes and focus on breathe
+    * Smile to create a positive mood, which creates a relaxed and receptive mind

+## Patience
+* Don't be overly concerned about how long it's taking you to finish reading something
+* Focus on the process and ignore the little voice continually asking "are we there yet?"
+* Worrying about progress only creates performance anxiety
+* Your goal is to read and understand information, concentrate on visualizing the material, and you'll get there faster

+## Variable Reading Speed
+Four factors to take into account:
+1. information density
+    * more complex info takes more time to comprehend
+2. information attachment
+    * **positive cycle:** the more you know about a subject, the more interesting it becomes, the more you'll want to know more about it
+    * developing more interest in a subject also changes your reading from passive to aggressive
+        * aggressively seek information as you read
+        * don't passively wait for ideas to occur to you
+    * **When something seems boring, it's often not material that's boring - it's us!**
+3. phrase attachment
+    * ideas are phrases of words chained together
+        * each phrase attaches to their previous and next phrases to form context and meaning
+    * subconscious mental process attaches phrases to one another
+4. flow
+    * start reading slowly to gain context, once context is established, faster reading can naturally occur
+    * the flow of one phrase to the next in the text
+    * easier to read well written, naturally flowing words and phrases
+* Summary:
+    * reading speed varies and this is good
+        * increases comprehension
+        * keeps our attention

 ## Final Thoughts
 ### Uniqueness